mrdepth/Localize/README.md

 # Localize

-Localize is the utility that is designed to simplify the work with translations.
-Localize is embedded in the XCode project as a separate target and synchronizes the translations with Google Sheet.
+Localize is the utility that is designed to simplify the work with translations for iOS and OS X. Localize is embedded in the Xcode project as a separate target and synchronizes the translations with Google Sheet.

 ### Installation
 1. Turn on the Google Sheets API https://developers.google.com/sheets/api/quickstart/ios?authuser=1